alkampfergit/personal-blog/codewrecks/content/post/old/2010/02/work-with-castle-and-nhibernate-trunk.md

 A good way to survive this chaos, is working with the trunk, as I usually do, but compiling everything can be quite complex, but we are lucky because we have a project called [Horn](http://github.com/dagda1/horn_src) that does everything for you.

-First of all you need to install [nsysgit](http://code.google.com/p/msysgit/downloads/list) first of all you need to grab the latest source of horn with the comand â€œgit clone [git://github.com/dagda1/horn\_src.git](git://github.com/dagda1/horn_src.git "git://github.com/dagda1/horn_src.git")â€.
+First of all you need to install [nsysgit](http://code.google.com/p/msysgit/downloads/list) first of all you need to grab the latest source of horn with the comand *git clone [git://github.com/dagda1/horn\_src.git](git://github.com/dagda1/horn_src.git "git://github.com/dagda1/horn_src.git")*.
 Once you get the source, you need to modify a source file called /src/horn.console/program.cs, in this file there is a function called GetRootFolderPath that ends with a line like

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 var ret = new DirectoryInfo(rootFolder);